Power BI Dashboards vs. Reports – which one should you use?

 With that out of the way, let’s look at some of Power BI dashboards’ most frequent uses.

 Advantages of a Power BI dashboard

-- It can be embedded into applications to provide a unified user experience
+- You can embed it into applications to provide a unified user experience.

 As we have seen, Power BI dashboards are a very powerful tool that can be used whenever a data summary is needed quickly and concisely.
 At the beginning of a report presentation, they provide a content summary to spark the interest of a user or an audience.

 Ultimately, they round off data from multiple reports to provide the main conclusions and points of interest.

 Thus, the uses of dashboards are limited only by the need and situation at hand.

 What is a report?